Tighter Bounds for Query Answering with Guarded TGDs

 This shows that~$\linearize(\Sigma)$ satisfies indeed the hypotheses of Theorem~\ref{thm:idreduce}. \end{proof}

 We finish by putting together the steps of the proof:

 \begin{proof}[Proof of Theorem~\ref{thm:idreduce}.]
 We have already explained at the end of Section~\ref{sec:proofoverview} how we reduce to the setting where $\Sigma$ strongly obeys a side signature $\sidesign$ of suitable size.

-We use Theorem~\ref{thm:smallsaturation} to compute a childish saturation $\wclo{\Sigma'}$ of~$\Sigma'$.
+We use Theorem~\ref{thm:smallsaturation} to compute a childish saturation $\wclo{\Sigma}$ of~$\Sigma$.
 The running time bound is now polynomial in~$|I_0|$, $(|\Sigma| \times a)^{O(w)}$, and $2^{n' \times w^{a'}}$.
-We make $I_0$ $\Sigma$-fact-saturated using Proposition~\ref{prop:factclosure}, the complexity being now polynomial in the previous values and in $|I_0|^{O(w)}$.
-Last, we compute the linearization $I_0^\lift$ and $\Sigma^\lift$ as explained in this section.
+Using Proposition~\ref{prop:factclosure}, we perform chase steps to construct $I_0'$ which is $\Sigma$-fact-saturated and $I_0$-deactivated, with the complexity being now polynomial in the previous values and in $|I_0|^{O(w)}$.
+Last, we compute the linearization $(I_0')^\lift$ and $\Sigma^\lift$ as explained in this section.
 By Claim~\ref{clm:linearizebound}, the overall complexity is as claimed.
 Further, as we explained, the obtained dependencies are linear TGDs of semi-width $\leq w$ and arity $\leq a$.
-Last, we know by Proposition~\ref{prop:linearizecorrect} that the linearization is correct, i.e., $I_0^\lift$ and $\Sigma^\lift$ emulate $I_0'$ and~$\Sigma'$, concluding the proof. \end{proof}
+Last, we know by Proposition~\ref{prop:linearizecorrect} that the linearization is correct, i.e., $(I_0')^\lift$ and $\Sigma^\lift$ emulate $I_0'$ and~$\Sigma$, concluding the proof. \end{proof}